MDK-Packs/Documentation/Adding_Boards/README.md

 - In the **Project** window, right-click on the project components and select **Options for...**.
 In the options dialog, assign the layer for the component, for example:
   ![Options for...](images/options-for.png)
 - Press **OK** to close the dialog.
+- A *Board* layer should usually contain these components:
+  - `::Device:Startup` component (hence the **Target** checkbox)
+  - Peripherals with drivers and configuration thereof
+  - The `main.c` file containing initialization and startup of the RTOS kernel
 - Once all project items have been assigned to a layer, go to **Project - Export - Save Project to CPRJ Format**.

 ## Extracting the Layers